Extra configuration and maintenance tasks for the VMR self-service portal

 Upgrading to the latest version & release notes

-To upgrade to the latest version we recommend that you uninstall your current version and then perform a standard install of the latest release.
+To upgrade to the latest version we recommend that you:

 Version 2.1 of the VMR portal was released in May 2022.
 It contains the following new features: